santiagogsv/crizit/README.md

    - Checks for descriptions that are present in "invoice_line" but missing in "invoice_line_vr", and vice versa, for each invoice.
    - Reports missing or extra descriptions per invoice.

+8. **Detailed Lines Discrepancies** (`check_discrepancies`):
+   - Checks for descriptions that are present in "invoice_line" but missing in "invoice_line_vr", and vice versa, for each invoice.
+   - Detailed reports missing or extra descriptions per invoice.

 ## Usage
 1. Place SQL files in `sql/` and database in script directory.
 2. Run: `uv run main.py` or `python main.py`